 - Committee on Career Planning and Development.
 The Committee oversees the operation of the Placement Service, monitors current hiring procedures, and suggests modifications and improvements when necessary.
 It also reviews complaints lodged by individuals or institutions concerning violations of Placement Service guidelines. the committee also works on career planning initiatives that will be of assistance to graduate students and faculty who may be moving to employment outside the academy.
 It meets for about two hours during each annual meeting and conducts other business by e-mail.

-- Committee on Women and Gender in the Profession promotes awareness of issues regarding gender and sexuality in its broadest sense; serves as an advocated for equity; and seeks to develop resources and provide remedies for ills resulting from historical patterns of discrimination.
+- Committee on Gender and Sexuality in the Profession promotes awareness of issues regarding gender and sexuality in its broadest sense; serves as an advocated for equity; and seeks to develop resources and provide remedies for ills resulting from historical patterns of discrimination.
 The committee meets at the annual meeting and remotely at other times.

 - Committee on Diversity in the Profession seeks to increase participation in the field of Classics by underrepresented groups.
 It also oversees the annual selection process for the Minority Scholarships in Classics and Classical Archaeology.
 The committee meets at the annual meeting and remotely at other times.